 4. Thyroid Dysfunction

 Another consequence of increased cortisol is the fact that it directly inhibits something in your brain called the hypothalamus, which can inhibit the release of thyroid hormone.
-Over time, this can result in suboptimal function of the thyroid gland, or symptoms of hypothyroidism.
+Over time, this can result in suboptimal function of the thyroid gland and symptoms of hypothyroidism.

 Both infertility and miscarriage are more common when the thyroid gland is not functioning properly.
 There is a 30-40% increased need for thyroid hormone during pregnancy, so women with an existing thyroid condition (even one that’s subclinical) should seek treatment prior to conception.